 Students involved in extracurricular activities are expected to maintain excellent attendance records in school.
 It is not reasonable to expect those involved in activities to be excused to "go out and eat lunch" on game day, to go home and sleep for two periods to get ready for the play or game, or "sleeping in" following a late trip.
-Those who abuse the school's attendance expectations could be subject to disciplinary action.
+Students who violate the attendance policy and who are dropped to a online class may be ineligible for extracurricular activities.